 Exploring the basics of the Ermetic security platform, which protects against permissions-related risks in the cloud and ensures compliance

 The transition to the cloud has brought many benefits to companies -- but also introduced new security challenges.
 One such challenge is monitoring the permissions that people and services have for accessing the company’s data.
-Another key challenge is compliance.
+Another key challenge is geting cloud compliant.
 In this blog post we introduce Ermetic, a security platform for the cloud that protects against permissions-related risks and helps ensure compliance -- enabling companies to avoid cybersecurity attacks and data leaks.

 What is Ermetic?